 - Since the mid-90s, you can’t face liability if you’re providing disaster relief, as long as you’re acting under the direction of a state agency.

-That’s a pretty comprehensive set of laws.
-Taken together, they mean you cannot face civil liability for trying to help emergency victims, or give free aid, under most circumstances.
-If you see someone in need of help—PLEASE ACT and do what you can to save their life.
-You will not get in trouble for doing so, and you may earn a lifetime of thanks from the victim or their family.
+Taken together, these laws mean you cannot face civil liability for trying to help emergency victims or give free aid, under most circumstances.
+If you see someone in need of help, please do what you can to save their life.
+You will not get in trouble for doing so.

 Georgia Also Has a “Good Samaritan Law” for Drug Overdoses

 While it’s not technically a Good Samaritan law, Georgia’s 2014 “911 Medical Amnesty Law” acts in a similar way.
-This law is designed to make sure that people who suffer from drug overdose will get the medical help they need—and that neither they nor their friends will be scared to call 911.
+This law is designed to make sure that people who suffer from drug overdose will get the medical help they need – and that neither they nor their friends will be scared to call 911.
+Under this law:

 - You cannot be prosecuted for most types of drug offenses….